Compare

 A Hydra bot is a flexible unit by design.

-• A single Hydra bot can connect to multiple help centers at the same time.
+- A single Hydra bot can connect to multiple help centers at the same time.
 If you run two products and they each have their own help center, one bot can pull from both.
-There's no 1:bot:1:help-center binding.
+There's no one-bot-to-one-help-center binding.

 Zendesk's architecture is different, in ways that show up most when a team hits two conditions at once: multiple products or brands, and a document corpus that doesn't already live in a help center.